jwkvam/bowtie-talk/slides.md

 ???
 My Verdigris coworkers helped give feedback while it was still in it's early stages.

 It was very helpful to see where "users" end up getting stuck.

+Also gave me hope that they could work with it relatively easily.

 ---